OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 #### Update webpack config settings

-Finally, open the *webpack.config.js* file from the root directory of the project and complete the following steps.
+Finally, open the **webpack.config.js** file found in the root directory of the project and complete the following steps.

 1. Locate the `entry` object within the `config` object and add a new entry for `dialog`.